ntua-unit-of-control-and-informatics/jaqpot-kotlin-sdk/README.md

 # Jaqpot Kotlin/Java SDK

-Gradle plugin to help you interact with the [Jaqpot API](https://jaqpot.org/docs/jaqpot-api) using Java/Kotlin.
+Kotlin library to help you interact with the [Jaqpot API](https://jaqpot.org/docs/jaqpot-api) using Java/Kotlin.

 ## Installation